Why Cyber Hero?…

 Due to advancements in technology together with the ease of accessibility of digital devices along with cheaper, quicker WiFi children and young people now have the opportunity to spend more time online and from a younger age.
 Although the internet can be a place of learning and development it can also be a place where children can be vulnerable and have the opportunity to access information that we could usually protect them from offline.

-Our Mission is to help protect children online and to assist schools, parents and guardians to keep children e-safe whilst widening their own e-safety knowledge.
+Our Mission is to help safeguard children online and to assist schools, parents and guardians to keep children e-safe whilst widening their own e-safety knowledge.

 We want to safeguard children online and make them aware of the potential online risks they can face.
 We want to help children understand that it can be difficult to distinguish who they are interacting with online and enable them to comprehend that they can say ‘no’ and not feel coerced into doing something they do not want to do.

 My name is Sian, and I am the founder and creator of Cyber Hero CIC.
 My qualifications include an MSc in Digital Marketing, a Fellowship from the IDM, I have completed Level 3 in safeguarding and Child Welfare and I also have a Diploma in Neuropsychology.
 I have also just completed my First Aid Mental Health training.

 As I began to develop my knowledge about digital dangers, I felt compelled to share the information I have learnt with others to help keep children safer online.
 Also, as a Mum myself I understand the digital difficulties that Parents, Carers and Educational Facilities may face in the modern world.

 I am proud to announce that we are a Community Interest Company (CIC), as Director I feel like this company structure fits perfectly with our company’s ethos.
 As a CIC our primary aims are to:

 To allow any member of our community who has access to a digital device to understand and spot dangers that can occur online.
 Cyber Hero CIC can also have a positive benefit on the community improving a child overall welfare and wellbeing both on and offline.